StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `InteractorEvent.Grip` — Grip events represent the gripping gesture of the hand.
 This can also map to something like the grip button on a controller.
 This is generally for larger objects where humans have a tendency to make full fisted grasping motions, like with door handles or sword hilts.
 - `InteractorEvent.Pinch` — Pinch events represent the pinching gesture of the hand, where the index finger tip and thumb tip come together.
 This can also map to something like the trigger button of a controller.
 This is generally for smaller objects where humans tend to grasp more delicately with just their fingertips, like with a pencil or switches.
 - `InteractorEvent.Poke` — Poke events represent direct physical interaction with elements via a single point.
 This might be like a fingertip pressing a button, or a pencil tip on a page of a paper.

+## enum InteractorSource

+A bit-flag describing the physical source an interactor's input comes from, such as a specific hand, controller, or the mouse.
+Interactors that share a source are mutually exclusive: while one is actively interacting, the others won't begin a new interaction.
+This is how the poke, pinch, and aim interactors of a single hand avoid fighting over the same element.
+The bits at and above `InteractorSource.Max` are free for your own custom sources.

+- `InteractorSource.Any` — Matches with all sources!
+- `InteractorSource.ControllerLeft` — The left motion controller.
+- `InteractorSource.ControllerRight` — The right motion controller.
+- `InteractorSource.Gaze` — Gaze or eye tracking based input.
+- `InteractorSource.HandLeft` — The left hand.
+- `InteractorSource.HandRight` — The right hand.
+- `InteractorSource.Max` — The first bit available for your own custom interactor sources.
+Bits at and above this are unused by StereoKit, so you can define your own relative to it, for example `(InteractorSource)((int)InteractorSource.Max << 1)`.
+- `InteractorSource.Mouse` — A mouse pointer.
+- `InteractorSource.Unique` — A unique, independent source.
+Interactors with this source never group with any other interactor, and are invisible to source queries like `Interactor.IsInteracting`.
+This is the default 'shares nothing' source.

 ## enum InteractorType